KeremAtak/covid-tracker-cljs/README.md

 # covid-tracker-cljs

 This application will eventually visualize covid-related data.
-Currently it doesn't do much and the data is hardcoded, but it eventually should look impressive and present real data from THL.

-Some Quil graphics have been implemented.
+Admin-ui -stylish graphics have been implemented, fetches hardcoded data from local re-frame app-db.

-This application is written with ClojureScript and it's library re-frame.
+This application is written with ClojureScript and its libraries Quil and Re-Frame.

 # Installation instructions